syakirharis25/Express/README.md

 The original author, TJ Holowaychuk, described it as a Sinatra-inspired server, meaning that it is relatively minimal with many features available as plugins.
 Express is the back-end component of the MEAN stack, together with the MongoDB database software and AngularJS front-end framework.
 Express.js was founded by TJ Holowaychuk.
 The first release, according to Express.js's GitHub repository, was on the 22nd of May, 2010.
 Version 0.12

-In June 2014, rights to manage the project were acquired by StrongLoop.[6]
+In June 2014, rights to manage the project were acquired by StrongLoop.
 StrongLoop was acquired by IBM in September 2015; in January 2016, IBM announced that it would place Express.js under the stewardship of the Node.js Foundation incubator.

 <a name="references"></a>
 ## 2. Official references websites. <br />